 Key Finding 1: Attention Task Performance

-Children who consume 3+ hours of short-form video daily show:
+Children who watch 3+ hours of short-form video daily show:

-- 50% decrease in reading comprehension for passages over 500 words
+- A 50% decrease in reading comprehension for anything longer than 500 words.

 Key Finding 2: Academic Correlation

-- Students with high short-form video consumption scored 0.7 grade points lower on average
+- Heavy short-form video users scored 0.7 grade points lower on average.

 Key Finding 3: The "Swipe Brain" Effect